Earl of Roden: Present peer

 Robert John Jocelyn, 10th Earl of Roden (born 25 August 1938) is the son of the 9th Earl and his wife Clodagh Rose Kennedy.
 Until 1993 he was known as Viscount Jocelyn.

 In 2005 he published Tollymore : the story of an Irish demesne, about his childhood and the family connection to their former estate in County Down, Northern Ireland.
 Tollymore Park House was demolished in 1952 and the estate is now maintained as Tollymore Forest Park.

 On 10 June 1970, he married Sara Cecilia Dunlop.
 They were divorced in 1982, and on 13 February 1986 he married Ann Henning.
-With his first wife he has one daughter; with his second wife he has one son, the heir apparent.
+With his first wife he has one daughter; with his second wife he has one son, the heir apparent, Shane Robert Henning Jocelyn, Viscount Jocelyn (born 1989).

 In 1993 he succeeded as Earl of Roden, Viscount Jocelyn, and Baron Newport, and also became the 14th Jocelyn baronet (created in 1665) in 1993.

 In 2003 Roden was living at Doon House, Cashel, County Galway, Ireland.

 In 2006 he sold the Roden estate's remaining interests in the town of Dundalk, mainly freeholds and ground rents.